What is cerebral palsy?

 Babies with severe cerebral palsy often have problems with their posture.
 Their bodies may be either very floppy or very stiff.
-Birth defects, such as a spine that doesn't have the normal shape, a small jawbone, or a small head, sometimes occur along with cerebral palsy.
+Birth defects sometimes occur along with cerebral palsy.
+Examples of birth defects include a spine that doesn't have the normal shape, a small jawbone, or a small head.

-The brain injury or problem that causes cerebral palsy does not get worse over time.
+The brain injury or problem that causes cerebral palsy doesn't get worse over time.
 But new symptoms may appear, or symptoms may change or get worse as your child gets older.
-This is why some babies born with cerebral palsy do not show clear signs of it right away.
+This is why some babies born with cerebral palsy don't show clear signs of it right away.